CMU-17-356/cmu-17-356.github.io/docs/syllabus.md

 (e.g., for interviews) so long as you request it *in advance*.
 Always communicate with your team about such issues.

-### Devices in Lecture and Recitation

-Research shows that using devices for non-class related activities harms both the device user's learning and other students' learning as well.
-Therefore, in general, we do not allow the use of devices during lectures. *However,* if you genuinely use your laptop for class-related activities (note-taking, etc), tell us, and we will consider an exception.
-You will be required to sit in the back row of the lecture to minimize the impact your screen has on others.

-Both recitation and lecture activities may involve devices, though, so please bring your laptop to both!

 ### Time Management